agubler/stores/README.md

 }
 ```

-A `Command`, or the `CommandRequest` argument to it, can be provided with a generics that indicates the type of the state of the store they are intended to target and the payload that will be passed.
+A `Command`, or the `CommandRequest` argument to it, can be provided with generics that indicate the type of the state of the store they are intended to target and the payload that will be passed.
 This will provide type checking for all calls to `path` and `at` and usages of `payload`, ensuring that the operations will be targeting real properties of the store, and providing type inference for the return type of `get`.

 ```ts
 interface MyState {